meljameson/transcription-generator/README.txt

-Script written for the technology librarian at SIUE for historical immigration research
+Script written as part of the immigration project.
+Automates creating full record transcripts in a digital format when transcribing via OCR isn't feasible due to poor handwriting.

 Fills in a given .txt template with values from a .xlsx file